 Műterem Kávézó

-Once here, it's worth wandering the nearby streets to glimpse the streets of everyday Budapest (the neighborhood is very safe during the day).
+Once here, it's worth wandering the nearby streets to glimpse everyday Budapest (the neighborhood is very safe during the day).
 Local attractions include an impressive late-Baroque church, a former telephone exchange in a beautiful Art Nouveau building (the five-star Kozmo Hotel today), Hungary's top high school, and a playfully eclectic residential building with a non-matching top floor added during the Communist-era.

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
-I never accept money in exchange for coverage.
 If you're enjoying this article, please consider supporting me by making a one-time payment (PayPal, Venmo).